DSM-5-TR Guided Film Preview

 If the symptoms last for 4 consecutive days, it is considered hypomania.

-In both mania and hypomania, the symptoms are not related to drug abuse or any other medical condition.
+In both mania and hypomania, the symptoms are not related to or better explained by schizoaffective disorder or do not overlap with other mood disorders, such as schizophrenia, delusional disorder, or another medical condition.

 An individual with bipolar 1 disorder will also experience periods of depression.